Results tagged ‘ january 29 ’

 My problem with the guy was that he had already tested positive for steroids in 2007 and served a 50-game suspension.
 He’s tested clean since but he’s also experienced some serious problems with his pitching arm.
 Still, the Yankees were very high on this guy coming into 2012 and were telling everyone who would listen that he was ready to start in the big leagues right now.

-Some of that praise may have been hype to increase his trade value because earlier this month, the Yankees included Noesi with Jesus Montero in the package they sent to the Mariners for Michael Pineda and a Mariner pitching prospect named Jose Campos.
-So it looks like there will be no Noesi pitching in pinstripes when the 2012 regular season starts.
+Some of that praise may have been hype to increase his trade value because in January of 2012, the Yankees included Noesi with Jesus Montero in the package they sent to the Mariners for Michael Pineda and a Mariner pitching prospect named Jose Campos.
+To date, Noesi has not pitched well for Seattle.
+He went 2-12 mostly as a starter for the M’s in 2012 and then spent large parts of his 2013 season pitching in Tacoma.

 Hector shares his January 26th birthday with this one time Yankee World Series hero.